 My baby is four months old, and has started sleeping longer stretches at night.
 I just dropped my middle of the night pumping session.

 Is there an easier way to store the milk from my last pumping session of the day (around 10pm) until my baby’s first feeding at night (around 2am, sometimes a little later)?
 I’ve been using a cooler and warming the milk under the sink, but it seems to take a long time.
+Can breast milk be heated in a bottle warmer?

 Yes, there is an easier way!
 Generally, I wouldn’t recommend warming milk by running it under water in the sink (unless you have no other option) because, as you said, it takes forever.